 - I. Affordable housing shall remain affordable in perpetuity unless there are justified reasons which would require otherwise, in such circumstances this justification will need to be agreed with the Local Planning Authority at the time of application; - II.
 The size, type, tenure and the means of delivery will accord with the most up to date Strategic Housing Market Assessment or an up-to-date village or parish housing needs assessment that is a more appropriate indication of housing need. - III.
-Where affordable housing is being delivered, the Council will seek to ensure an appropriate tenure mix using the following percentages as a guide (sizes and types as set out in Policy DM1 of this DPD) - 60% affordable / social rent and 40% affordable homes for sale intermediate tenure; or - 50% affordable or social rent and 50% affordable homes for sale intermediate tenure. - IV.
-Accommodation provided will be required to be genuinely available to those households who have been identified as being in housing need; - V. Housing must be well integrated into the design of an overall scheme and be consistent with market housing in quality of materials, design and open spaces.
+Where affordable housing is being delivered, the Council will seek to ensure an appropriate tenure mix using the following percentages as a guide (sizes and types as set out in Policy DM1 of this DPD) - 60% affordable / social rent and 40% affordable homes for sale; or - 50% affordable or social rent and 50% affordable homes for sale. - IV.
+Accommodation provided will be required to be genuinely available to those households who have been identified as being in housing need; - V. Housing must be well integrated into the design of an overall scheme and be consistent with market housing in quality of materials, design and open spaces. - VI.
+Financial contributions towards the provision of affordable housing will be calculated in accordance with the methods detailed in the emerging Viability Protocol SPD.